 For Untitled (Scream) (2004), painter/performance artist Janaina Tschäpe (Germany) channels the psychic angst made iconic in paintings by Edvard Munch and Francis Bacon.

 A slow procession winds through downtown Madrid.
 The cars of this “official” motorcade are topped with huge portraits of Spanish leaders, mounted upside down.
 In Los Encargados (2012) Jorge Galindo and Santiago Sierra (Spain) meditate disillusionment and ask whether collective progress is possible or whether it is a fact that “the more things change, the more they stay the same.”
 The solemn black and white parade has a colorful counterpoint: the stirring Polish workers’ anthem, dating back to 1905, recorded in 1993 by the Alexandrov Ensemble.

-POWERS SEEN AND UNSEEN will be on view October 9 to November 6 at the Casa de Hacienda of Hacienda La Trinidad Parque Cultural.
-This is the latest project within Global Visions: Insights into International Moving Image Art, a program of exhibitions and events developed throughout 2016 by Backroom Caracas, with support from the Office of Public Affairs at the Embassy of the United States of America and in collaboration with Hacienda La Trinidad Parque Cultural, Museo de Arte Contemporáneo del Zulia (Maczul), Centro de Arte Los Galpones, and thanks to Foto Florida Servicios Audiovisuales.
+POWERS SEEN AND UNSEEN will be open starting next Sunday, October 9 at 11 AM at the Casa Vieja of Hacienda La Trinidad.
+This is the most recent and ambitious project that we have developed within the context of Global Visions: Insights into International Moving Image Art—a program created by Backroom Caracas with support from the Office of Public Affairs at the Embassy of the United States of America, and in collaboration with Hacienda La Trinidad Parque Cultural, Museo de Arte Contemporáneo del Zulia (Maczul), Centro de Arte Los Galpones, and thanks to Foto Florida Soluciones Audiovisuales.